astropy/astropy-APEs/APE_finance.rst

 Strategy for spending/saving funds
 ----------------------------------
 There is an expectation from Astropy funders that the funds will be used for the benefit of the project and the community.
 Therefore, we should spend available funds thoughtfully, strategically, and fairly, as they become available.
-For emergencies, we should keep a reserve of $10,000 to $15,000 (US) which could cover, for example, a year of CI and hosting services, 1–2 months of full-time maintenance work, or engaging a consultant to address a specific need.
+For emergencies, we should keep a reserve of $10,000 to $15,000 (US) which could cover, for example, a year of CI and hosting services, a few weeks of full-time maintenance work, or engaging a consultant to address a specific need.

 How project funds get administered
 -----------------------------------